How to notify the AA when someone dies

 How to notify the AA

 The AA’s primary bereavement route is an online form at theaa.com/help-support/report-a-bereavement.
 You do not need to phone first – the form is sufficient to start the process for breakdown cover and insurance policies.
-The AA’s Personal Support Team will review the notification and get back to you within 5 working days to confirm next steps.
+The AA’s Personal Support Team will review the notification and contact you within 5 working days to confirm next steps.

 • Your email address